New Ireland (Maine): War of 1812

-During the War of 1812, from his base in Halifax, Nova Scotia, in August and September 1814, Lt Governor of Nova Scotia John Coape Sherbrooke sent a naval force and 500 British troops under the command of Vice Admiral Colpoys to conquer Maine and re-establish the colony of New Ireland.
+During the War of 1812, from his base in Halifax, Nova Scotia, in August and September 1814, Lieutenant Governor John Coape Sherbrooke of Nova Scotia sent a naval force and 500 British troops under the command of Vice Admiral Colpoys to conquer Maine and re-establish the colony of New Ireland.
 In 26 days, they succeeded in taking possession of Hampden, Bangor, and Machias, destroying or capturing 17 American ships.
 They won the Battle of Hampden and occupied the village of Castine for the rest of the war, rebuilding Fort George, occupying a former American fort, and building three new forts there.
 Like the Revolutionary War, the goal was to incorporate Maine into Canada; George F.W.
-Young, a retired Saint Mary’s University history professor, said that the British “wanted to extend the border back down to what they thought was the historic frontier.”
+Young, a retired Saint Mary's University history professor, said that the British “wanted to extend the border back down to what they thought was the historic frontier.”

 The Treaty of Ghent returned this territory to the United States.
 The British left in April 1815, at which time they collected £10,750 obtained from tariff duties at Castine.
 The brief life of the colony yielded customs revenues, called the "Castine Fund", which were subsequently used to finance a military library in Halifax and found Dalhousie College.
 Dalhousie University has a street named "Castine Way".